jhbe/rpi-baremetal/README.md

 the same server RPI to use GDB to debug the Target RPI.
 See the README.md in the JtagBoot folders for details.

+# LebBlink

+This project illustrates the use of C++ classes and standard libraries (newlib);
+it does NOT use -nostdlib, -nodefaultfiles nor -nostartfiles.

 # Setup

 ## Toolchain